camunda/camunda-docs/docs/components/modeler/bpmn/bpmn.md

 To start modeling, create a BPMN 2.0 diagram by selecting **Create New Diagram** in the **Diagrams** tab for your process engine in the top-level menu.

 :::note
-If working in Camunda Platform, select **Create diagram > Create new BPMN diagram**.
+If working in Camunda Platform 7, select **Create diagram > Create new BPMN diagram**.
 :::

 :::note
 BPMN diagrams must be created for the process engine they intend to be deployed on.
-You cannot run a BPMN diagram modeled for Camunda Platform in Camunda Cloud, or vice versa, at this time.
+You cannot run a BPMN diagram modeled for Camunda Platform 7 in Camunda Cloud, or vice versa, at this time.
 :::

 ## Start modeling